 Now that you have finished the planning steps - identifying your purpose, audience and key messages - you are ready to write the communication itself!
-The writing part of the process includes writing from the reader's point of view, using organizational strategies that enhance readability and writing in plain language.

 All readers have a difficult time absorbing too much information at once, regardless of literacy level.
 Being clear and concise reduces the need for multiple notices.
 Do not bury key messages in supporting text.
 Give them room.
 But keep in mind that length can intimidate readers.
 They may conclude based on the number of pages alone that reading the correspondence will be too hard or too time consuming.